1. Kempten University of Applied Sciences

 We subscribe to the values of openness, tolerance and acceptance.
 Our aim is to teach everyone involved at Kempten University of Applied Sciences about education in an international context.
 As part of this, we support university-wide, inter-faculty measures to promote international projects and cross-cultural interaction.

 To hone your intercultural skills, we expect you to undertake a 5‑week nursing internship abroad during the 6th semester, which can be extended on an individual bass to last for up to two months.
 It is up to you which country you choose.
 This experience enables you to get to know a different health system and enriches your experiences in hands-on nursing.
-In addition, you can also choose to study abroad during your 6th semester before starting your internship.
-To help prepare you for going abroad, a course in English for your professional purposes is offered during the 5th semester.

 Are you interested in learning more about our international aspirations and the options for you to study abroad?
 Then we invite you to check out our international webpages.